-Customer Level of Service Performance Measure Service Level Gan Initiative Desired Outcome Effects on the natural environment are minimised Effects on the natural events with the resource consent conditions for the minimised Number of non-compliance events with the resource consent conditions for the Wairoa Landfill, per year Wairoa Landfill, per year Number of non-compliance events with the resource consent conditions for the Wairoa Landfill, per year I teachate spills in 2019.
+Customer Level of Service Performance Measure Service Level Gap Initiative Desired Outcome Effects on the natural environment are minimised Number of non-compliance events with the resource consent conditions for the Wairoa Landfill, per year Consent breaches - two leachate spills in 2019.
 The first spill resulted in an infringement warning.
 The second spill resulted in an infringement notice and fine.
 Both dealt with in conjunction with HBRC.
-An ongoing monitoring proces will be implemented for both the operational and closed landfills to ensure consent and implementation of an inspection programme and SCADA have been completed in response to this gap.
-An ongoing monitoring process will be implemented for both the operational and closed landfills to ensure consent conditions are being monitored Meet target of zero non- compliances Council facilitates waste minimisation practices and promotes reduction of the amount of waste going to landfill The amount of material diverted from landfill by the Wairoa community in tones (target excludes green waste) Waste diversion data not well document, but apparent decreasing trend in waste diversion tonnages in recent years. locument, but apparent management contractor and reasing trend in waste reported to Council.
+Bunding, renewal of pump and implementation of an inspection programme and SCADA have been completed in response to this gap.
+An ongoing monitoring process will be implemented for both the operational and closed landfills to ensure consent conditions are being monitored and reported on annually.
+Meet target of zero non- compliances Council facilitates waste minimisation practices and promotes reduction of the amount of waste going to landfill The amount of material diverted from landfill by the Wairoa community in tones (target excludes green waste) Waste diversion data not well document, but apparent decreasing trend in waste diversion tonnages in recent years.
+All tonnages are now accurately weighed at the weighbridge and recorded by the waste management contractor and reported to Council.
+Waste minimisation education programme requires further development Increased waste diversion to extend capacity of existing landfill cell.